 The price for each D1DA course material is different.
 Please visit BeachBookCompare.com or your class page in BeachBoard for pricing information.

-If you dropped the class before the deadline, you will NOT need to opt out.
-If you dropped the class AFTER the deadline, please email us at D1DA@csulb.edu immediately.
+If you dropped the class before the deadline, you are automatically opted out.
+If you dropped the class ON or AFTER the deadline, please email us at D1DA@csulb.edu immediately.

 After the opt-out deadline, your CSULB Student Center account will be charged.
 You can pay online through your MyCSULB Student Center or in-person by visiting the Financial Services at Brotman Hall.

 If we have leftover books from a previous semester, we will carry print copies in the bookstore.
-However, if we do not have any leftover books, a “print upgrade” feature should pop up as an option after the opt out deadline.
-Please note that all “print upgrade” features are different per publisher.
+However, if we do not have any leftover books, some publishers offer “print upgrades”.
+Please email us at D1DA@csulb.edu for more information.

 Yes, you will need to opt out again since it is a new section and only the opt out from the original section was recorded.

 Your instructor should inform you that the class is participating in the D1DA program and about opting out.
 However, in the case that you added the class late and missed that information, you can find out by visiting BeachBookCompare.com, and there will be a note with classes participating in D1DA.
 This information would also be posted on your class page in BeachBoard.
 There would be a module titled “Day 1 Digital Access” (sometimes, instructors rename this to slight variations).

 In addition, we will send out 2-3 emails to the school email on file for all students in a D1DA class from email@example.com.
 For the regular Fall or Spring semester, the following reminder emails will be sent out: first day of classes, the second week of classes, and around 1-3 days students have left to opt out.